prisma-labs/graphql-framework-experiment/docs/tutorial/chapter-5-persisting-data-via-prisma.md

 - Install the Prisma plugin
 - Use it in your `api/app.ts` module
 - Create your Prisma Schema
+- Create a `.env` file to store your database credentials
 - Connect to your database

 like so: